For Immediate Release

-Tickets are $42, $37 for seniors, $20 for students and patrons under 25, and $25 for side sections.
-A preconcert lecture with Blumenstock will be held at 7:00 p.m. and is open to ticket holders at no additional cost.
+Tickets are $45, $40 for seniors, $20 for students and patrons under 25, and $27 for side section seats.
+All seats are assigned.
+A preconcert lecture is held at 7:00 pm in conjunction with each International Series and Seattle Baroque Orchestra concert, and open to ticket holders at no additional cost.
 For tickets and additional Early Music Guild information visit www.earlymusicguild.org or call (206) 325-7066.

 To download press photos and view additional information, please visit www.earlymusicguild.org/press/is/ for the International Series and www.earlymusicguild.org/press/sbo/ for the Seattle Baroque Orchestra.